Register Login

 Since the writing takes place asynchronously, this event is usually not critical.
 If the DBWR really does have problems with the write performance, this appears in wait events such as "free buffer waits" or "log file switch (checkpoint incomplete)", to which you can then react as described.

-Depending on your Oracle version and operating system, the the logged times may be too low (for example, HP-UX) or too high (for example, AIX).
+Depending on your Oracle version and operating system, the logged times may be too low (for example, HP-UX) or too high (for example, AIX).

 DB file single write